allanx1ng/210-project/README.md

 - As a user, I want to be able to check the balance of my portfolio (how many of each coin I have)

 ##User stories for phase 2:
-- As a user, I want to be able to have the option to save my portfolio when I exit the program
+- As a user, I want to autosave my portfolio when I exit the program properly
 - As a user, I want my portfolio to autoload when I open the program